Galacterzz/LOLA-Qwen3-0.6b/README.md

 # LOLA Implementation: Optimizing Headline Selection with Qwen SLMs

-This Project is done as a part of EE 782 IIT Bombay - Advanced Machine Learning By student
+This Project is done as a part of EE 782 IIT Bombay - Advanced Machine Learning
+By students:
-Anirudha Shinde (22b2181)
+1. Anirudha Shinde (22b2181)
-Valerian Minz (24M1074)
+2. Valerian Minz (24M1074)
-Samart Sirsat (22b3988)
+3. Samart Sirsat (22b3988)

 ## 📜 Overview